bolin-liu/copula_grid_frequency_prediction/README.md

   - Feature-based clustering and visualization
   - Copula-based error correction (copula estimation)
   - Computation of confidence intervals for the hourly average frequency deviation
   - Copula-based prediction and evaluation on the test data using energy scores and average CRPS
+  - Python version: **3.7.16**
+  - Requirements: requirements_copula.txt`

 - **'evaluation.py'** provides code to evaluate the predictive performance of different models using energy scores and average CRPS.

 - copula_correction.py needs the script utilities.py from [2].
+- Python version: **3.10.16**
+- Requirements: requirements_evaluation.txt`

 ## Data